DaniTshite/SaleSystem/README.md

 # SaleSystem
-A point of Sale System Built by Dani Tshite
+A point of Sale System Built that tracks all operations from supply to sale